 Access every object in the CMA’s collection, more than 61,000 artwork records, like never before.
 Explore high-resolution images and in-depth interpretive content.
 Search for works with videos or 3D models, and learn more with up to 36 fields of metadata for each object, including provenance, exhibition history, and citations.
 Take advantage of the CMA’s powerful advanced search options to find new favorites in the collection.

-The CMA’s ArtLens App allows users to explore and connect with the collection from anywhere, with a guide to the Stories from Storage exhibition.
+The CMA’s ArtLens App allows users to explore and connect with the collection from anywhere.
 A great resource for all, including students and educators, the ArtLens App allows you to create custom tours, then share with your friends or classmates.
 You can browse through an interactive map, favorite artworks, listen to videos from our curators, and search for hidden content using the app’s scan feature!

 Share, collaborate, remix, and reuse images of any public-domain artworks in our collection through the CMA’s Open Access initiative.
 Additionally, access metadata for the museum's entire world-renowned collection.
 Explore the CMA’s Open Access collection from our Collection Online, through our API, or through our online partner repositories.
 Check out exciting projects from artists, educators, developers, and data scientists engaging with our Open Access collection on the blog.

 Listen as curators, educators, community leaders, artists, and others offer new ways to look at and understand artworks, special exhibitions, and museum-specific issues.